DalkMania/chuck-norris-pwa/README.md

 ## About

 This is a simple Angular 7 PWA built for learning purposes.
-It uses the ['Chuck Norris Joke API'](https://api.chucknorris.io/), and the ['Movie Database API'](https://www.themoviedb.org/).
+It uses the [Chuck Norris Joke API](https://api.chucknorris.io/), and the [Movie Database API](https://www.themoviedb.org/).

 ## Demo

-A demo can be found ['here'](https://dalkmania.github.io/chuck-norris-pwa/).
+A demo can be found [here](https://dalkmania.github.io/chuck-norris-pwa/).